microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 #### Settings

-Configure your inference runtimes and application settings.

 Click **Settings** in the sidebar and skim the three tabs:

 - **General** - Verify it shows **Connected** and **4 of 4** runtimes installed
 - **Runtimes** - Confirm **Dynamo**, **KAITO**, **KubeRay**, and **llm-d** are all marked as installed.
 We'll use KAITO and Dynamo in this workshop; KubeRay and llm-d are available for you to explore on your own
-- **Integrations** - Check that the GPU Operator, Gateway API (with the gateway endpoint address), and HuggingFace Token sections are visible
+- **Integrations** - Check that the GPU Operator, Gateway API (with the gateway endpoint address), and Hugging Face Token sections are visible

 > [!NOTE]
 > The Runtimes tab also includes a Prerequisites section that checks whether tools like Helm CLI are available - these are needed when AI Runway installs components into your cluster.
 There's also a Cluster Autoscaling section that shows whether your cluster is optimally configured for hosting LLMs at scale, including cluster autoscaler enablement and GPU node pool availability.